dlblak03/CSharp-Projects/README.md

-# C# Projects
+# 📦 C# Projects

-Project 1 through Project 5 are Travelling Salesman Problems using different techniques to find a solution <br>
+This repository contains several C# projects focused on optimization problems.

+- **Projects 1–5**: Solutions to the Travelling Salesman Problem using different techniques.

-Project 6 is a Genetic Algorithm + Wisdom of Artificial Crowds program to find the perfect partition to the Number Partitioning Problem
+- **Project 6**: A hybrid Genetic Algorithm + Wisdom of Artificial Crowds approach to solve the Number Partitioning Problem.

+Each project is self-contained and can be run individually.